-Visiting Death Valley in California USA was one of our most expected adventures during our US trip.
+Visiting Death Valley in California USA was one of the most anticipated adventures of our trip.

-Death Valley National Park, located between Nevada and California, is the second largest National Park in the United States.
-We spent there only half a day during our 10-day West Coast road trip.
-Our plan was going from Las Vegas to Yosemite passing through Death Valley.
+Located between Nevada and California, Death Valley National Park is the second largest in the United States.
+We spent half a day there on our 10-day West Coast road trip since we were only passing through Death Valley on our way from Las Vegas to Yosemite.

 TOP 10 THINGS TO DO IN DEATH VALLEY